-This release provides national projections for the number of pupils in schools and academies by type of provision and age group.
+National projections for the number of pupils in schools by type of school and age group.

 Reference Id: OSR15/2012